bids-standard/bids-website/docs/blog/posts/2023-07-06-steering-group-minutes.md

 ### Derivatives output - internal review before release

 -   Wanting to change the atlas BEP - this is more of a space we use to segment different tissues.
 -   Suggestion to change the "Atlas" naming to "Parcellation"
 -   Do we need to introduce a new term?
 We could stick with p-seg (probabilistic) and d-seg (deterministic)
 -   Should we add this Derivatives output to the website?
 -   Where should it go?
 Create a PR or multiple PRs?
 -   Suggestion: integrate the BIDS derivatives guidelines piecemeal into the BID general derivatives spec
 -   Maybe not the BEPs table info - table could go to the BIDs extensions

 ### Imaging Neuroscience Response regarding BIDS 'badge'

 -   Turn the conversation around
 -   Example: include a checklist (or guidelines) for reviewers to ensure BIDS is compliant

--   Ask for how the BIDS community/steering co. can be helpful to improve BIDS review process
+-   Ask for how the BIDS community/steering co.
+Can be helpful to improve BIDS review process
 -   This could be comparable to Nature's code review
 -   Ariel will reply to Steve Smith with this suggestion
 -   Suggestions: If Imaging neuroscience is amenable, then we could also post the guidelines on the BIDS website for wider use and adoption of these reviewer guidelines.

 ### BIDS impact